Family Food on the Table

 Pro tip: When you remove the baked mushrooms from the oven, dab the bottom of each one on a paper towel before you plate them.
 The mushrooms give off liquid as they cook, and this helps prevent your serving plate from getting a pool of liquid at the bottom.

-That’s a super helpful way to get party ready with a little less stress.
+It's super helpful to make some things in advance to get party ready with a little less stress.
 Cause even the hostess wants to have fun and enjoy the party!

 A hand holding a stuffed mushroom